MudasirSherwani/To-Do-list-with-webpack/README.md

 # To Do list: list structure

 > The basic purpose of this To Do list: list structure Project is to Use webpack to bundle JavaScript.
 Learn how to use proper ES6 syntax.
 Use ES6 modules to write modular JavaScript.
+This project consist of only To-do list structre.

 ## Website Live Demo Link